undergrad-partner-school

 Admissions

-If you learn as much as possible about the school's criteria for admission, your chances of getting accepted will significantly improve.
-Learn some vital facts about admission at Elmira College.
+If you know as much as possible about the institution's criteria for admission, you can make a better judgment about your eligibility and boost your chances of getting accepted.
+Here are the most important data you need to know about admission at Elmira College.

-According to the newest information reported, this school uses standardized test scores for admission and it admitted 1,904 in 2024.
-Elmira College has an official test-optional admission policy but considers standardized test scores for the candidates who choose to submit them.
-As far as admission difficulty is considered, based on data self-reported by the institution this school is moderately difficult to get into.
+According to the newest information reported, this institution uses standardized test scores for admission and it admitted 2,058 in 2025.
+Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is moderately difficult to get into.

 Test Scores

-If considering applying as a transfer student, note that the application deadline is July 29.
+For transfer students, note that the application deadline is July 29.

 Average Test Scores